-Leicestershire Police.
-More information about reporting potential covid breaches can be found on the Leicestershire Police website.
+Leicestershire Police - more information about reporting potential Covid breaches can be found on the Leicestershire Police website.

-Where there are significant COVID19 risks identified Leicestershire County Council can issue a direction on event organisers.
+Where there are significant Covid-19 risks identified Leicestershire County Council can issue a direction on event organisers.
 This can specify actions to be taken and ultimately impose prohibitions if necessary.

-Who do I contact, if I want to make a complaint about the way an event was managed, such as social distancing not being followed?
+Who do I contact if I want to make a complaint about the way an event was managed, such as social distancing not being followed?

 You need to direct your comments to the event organiser or the Police.
-If social distancing is not being adhered to or face coverings not be worn in relevant locations, then this will be a matter for Leicestershire Police.
+If social distancing is not being adhered to, or face coverings not be worn in relevant locations, then this will be a matter for Leicestershire Police.

-For further information please call 01509 634710 or email us at firstname.lastname@example.org
+If you have any enquiries about our event notification process please call 01509 634710 or email us at firstname.lastname@example.org.

-Last updated: Thu 17th September, 2020 @ 15:01
+Last updated: Wed 2nd December, 2020 @ 15:01